-5 Times President-Elect Donald Trump Broke The Internet In 2016
+5 Times President-Elect Donald Trump Broke The Internet In 2016 [Opinion]

 A photo posted by Ivanka Trump (@ivankatrump) on

-Over the years, Donald has some unsettling comments about his daughter Ivanka Trump.
+Over the years, Donald has made some unsettling comments about his daughter Ivanka Trump.
 Remember the time when she was the host of the 1997 Miss Teen USA?
 Mr. Trump told the Ms. Universe that his daughter is hot.
-How about the time he agreed with Howard Stern when he called his daughter a piece of as*.
-He also said to Rolling Stone.
+How about the time he agreed with Howard Stern when he called his daughter a “piece of a**”?

-“Yeah, she’s really something, and what a beauty, that one.
+He also said to Rolling Stone, “Yeah, she’s really something, and what a beauty, that one.
 If I weren’t happily married and, ya know, her father… ”

 During the campaign, many of these things were shown to the public.
-The most memorable being is when he said in the show The View.

-“If Ivanka weren’t my daughter, perhaps, I would be dating her.”
+However, the most memorable being is when he said on the show The View, “If Ivanka weren’t my daughter, perhaps, I would be dating her.”

-The internet flipped with these comments and the media had a good week or two talking about these.
-Ivanka did give an interview with CBS News which addressed this issue.
+The internet flipped with these comments, and the media spent a good week or two talking about them.
+Ivanka gave an interview with CBS News and addressed this issue.
 She said that she was bothered by the stories but a lot has been discredited.
 She further added that her dad is not a groper.

 He Mentioned That The General Election Could Be Rigged

 After several polls showed that Hillary Clinton is leading, Donald Trump did not take it lightly.
-CNN reported what Donald Trump said.
+CNN reported what Donald Trump said on the matter.

 “I’m telling you, November 8, we’d better be careful, because that election is going to be rigged, and I hope the Republicans are watching closely or it’s going to be taken away from us.”

 Donald Trump even mentioned that some of the 1.8 million people who are dead will still manage to vote.
-He thinks that Hillary Clinton will win because of this plus the 2.5 million people who are registered in two states and votes twice.
-These things made headlines while half of the nation scratches their head in disbelief.
+He thought that Hillary Clinton would win because of this plus the 2.5 million people who are registered in two states and vote twice.
+These things made headlines while half of the nation scratched their head in disbelief.

-And Yet, He Still Won The US Election
+And Yet, He Still Won The U.S. Election

 A photo posted by Donald J. Trump (@realdonaldtrump) on

-Despite all these shocking and controversial headlines associated with Donald Trump, he still managed to win the Presidential elections.
+Despite all these shocking and controversial headlines associated with Donald Trump, he still managed to win the presidential election.
 Perhaps, that is the biggest headline of them all.
-Even more, his win was controversial since he only won in the Electoral College but not in the popular votes.
-He was down by three million votes and yet typical Donald Trump he tweeted.
+Even more, his win was controversial since he only won in the Electoral College but not in the popular vote.

-“In addition to winning the Electoral College in a landslide, I won the popular vote if you deduct the millions of people who voted illegally.”
+He was down by 3 million votes, and yet Donald Trump tweeted, “In addition to winning the Electoral College in a landslide, I won the popular vote if you deduct the millions of people who voted illegally.”

-Nonetheless, Donald Trump is now America’s President-elect.
+Nonetheless, Donald Trump is now America’s president-elect.
 For half of the nation, it is a celebration.
-The other half are probably finding ways on how to migrate to a different country before he gets inaugurated on January 20, 2017.
+The other half are probably finding ways to migrate to a different country before he gets inaugurated on January 20, 2017.

 [Featured Image by Mark Wallheiser/Getty Images]